HelloTech-Dot/My-Website/README.md

 # My-Website
-# This website is open source feel free to download it and use it for your projects
+# This website is Open Source feel free to download it and use it for your projects